Against discrimination at the RUB

 They are obligated

-• a) Through their behaviour and preventative measures to actively contribute towards promoting respectful and non-discriminatory treatment with each other, dealing with and resolving conflicts appropriately and respecting the personal integrity of all university members and affiliates,
+• a) Through their behavior and preventative measures to actively contribute towards promoting respectful and non-discriminatory treatment with each other, dealing with and resolving conflicts appropriately and respecting the personal integrity of all university members and affiliates,

 • b) Not to exploit the special relationships of power and dependence that come with their role in teaching, in academic qualification or in the place of education and work,

-• c) In coordination with the persons concerned, to investigate indicators of cases of discrimination, harassment, violence, bullying and stalking, to emphatically defend the rights of the persons concerned, to ensure consistent information, to advise and support the persons concerned or to provide them with appropriate help and to seek possible solutions – if necessary, using the points of contact for confidential counselling stated in section 7(2),
+• c) In coordination with the persons concerned, to investigate indicators of cases of discrimination, harassment, violence, bullying and stalking, to emphatically defend the rights of the persons concerned, to ensure consistent information, to advise and support the persons concerned or to provide them with appropriate help and to seek possible solutions – if necessary, using the points of contact for confidential counseling stated in section 7(2),

 • d) To consistently oppose discrimination, harassment, violence, stalking and bullying.
 In the event of non-compliance, they are to be made aware of their responsibility by the university management or the respective superiors.
 If this information is disregarded, the university is to assess and initiate measures under employment and public service law.